-Firstly, whatever type of lock you choose you should make sure that both padlocks and hasps are resistant to cutting or sawing.
+Firstly, whatever type of shed lock you choose you should make sure that both padlocks and hasps are resistant to cutting or sawing.

-Secondly, you should ensure that the lock is fitted with a bolt that goes through the shed door and door frame or tamper proof or concealed screws that cannot simply be unscrewed by a potential thief.
+Secondly, you should ensure that the shed door lock is fitted with a bolt that goes through the shed door and door frame or tamper proof or concealed screws that cannot simply be unscrewed by a potential thief.

-In addition, as the lock will be fitted outside, you should check that it is weather resistant.
+In addition, as the shed lock will be fitted outside, you should check that it is weather resistant.

-You also have a choice between a lock with a key or a combination type.
+You also have a choice between a shed lock with a key or a combination type.
 Combination locks can be handy, especially if several people need access to the building regularly.
 They also prevent the problem of lost keys.
 However, combination locks vary in quality so do choose one from a reputable supplier with a good security rating and ensure it has a four-number combination.

 My shed lock is beginning to rust a bit even though I have only had it a year.
 What can I do to make it last longer?

 It is advisable to clean and grease metal locks yearly to help them resist corrosion.
 If you do this regularly your lock should last for several years at least.